gabriel-dehan/gabriel-dehan.github.com/cucumber-cat.md

 "- You will need it." - He says, before vanishing all the sudden, leaving only a slight trail of sulfury smell and a maniacal laugh behind.<br /><br />

-# Chapter - 3 : Informations
+# Chapter - 3 : Information

 Where has he gone ?
 Maybe he is in a better place.
 This thing happens, you know.
 Don't worry.<br />
 Now, take a look at this new device of yours.
 Like this, slide this thing.<br />